-Applications for the 2016-17 Pembroke Center Postdoctoral Fellowships will be accepted starting in July, 2015.
-Applications must be submitted via Interfolio by 11:59 pm (EST) on Thursday, December 3, 2015.
+Applications for the 2017-18 Pembroke Center Postdoctoral Fellowships are now being accepted.
+For full consideration, applications must be submitted via Interfolio by 11:59 pm (EST) on Tuesday, December 6, 2016 .
+APPLY USING INTERFOLIO

-In 2016-17, the Pembroke Center is awarding one-year residential postdoctoral fellowships to scholars from any field whose research relates to the theme of "Anti-War!
-Theaters of War/Politics of Refusal".
+In 2017-18, the Pembroke Center is awarding one-year residential postdoctoral fellowships to scholars from any field whose research relates to the theme of "The Cultures of Pacifism".
 Fellows are required to participate weekly in the Pembroke Seminar, teach one undergraduate course, and pursue individual research.

 Candidates are selected on the basis of their scholarly potential and the relevance of their work to the research theme.
 Recipients must have a PhD and may not hold a tenured position.
 Fellowships are awarded to postdoctoral scholars who have received their degrees from institutions other than Brown within the last five (5) years.
 Brown University is an EEO/AA employer.
 The Center strongly encourages underrepresented minority and international scholars to apply.

 The term of appointment is July 1, 2017-June 30, 2018.
 The stipend is $50,000 plus $1,500 for research expenses.
 Postdoctoral Fellows are eligible to participate in the Brown University health and dental benefit plan.
 For full consideration, applications must be submitted by 11:59 pm (EST) on Tuesday, December 6, 2016.
 Selections will be announced in March.

 Questions should be directed to Donna_Goodnow@brown.edu or phone 401-863-2643.